syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/gauge-axes.md

 ---
 layout: post
-title: Gauge Axes in ##Platform_Name## Circular Gauge Component
+title: Gauge Axes in ##Platform_Name## Circular Gauge Control | Syncfusion
-description: Learn here all about Gauge Axes in Syncfusion ##Platform_Name## Circular Gauge component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Gauge Axes in Syncfusion ##Platform_Name## Circular Gauge control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Gauge Axes
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Axes
+# Axes in Circular Gauge Control

 By default, gauge will be displayed with an axis.
 Each axis contains its own ranges, pointers and annotation.